pilebones/go-nmea/README.md

 ## Supported NMEA message

-__/!\ Work in progress /!\__

-The following list will be expanded to manage new types, but now the library can decode and serialize only :
+The following list will be expanded to manage new types, but now the library can decode and serialize:

 * $GPRMC - Recommended Minimum Specific GPS/TRANSIT Data
 * $GPVTG - Track Made Good and Ground Speed